CMed01/portfolio-milestone-4/README.md

 ## __User Experience__

 The Ox Box Project is designed to create a vibrant online community focused on holistic health and wellness.
-Users can review insightful blog content and register an account opening further opportunities to read, view and comment on both exercise routines and blog posts, fostering interaction and knowledge-sharing.
+Users can review insightful blog content and register an account, opening further opportunities to read, view and comment on both exercise routines and blog posts, fostering interaction and knowledge-sharing.
 Additionally, all users can directly reach out via a contact form, enabling individuals to seek personalised health advice from the owner.
 With dedicated sections for daily exercise workouts and a health and lifestyle blog, our website aims to empower users to embark on their journey towards a healthier and more fulfilling lifestyle.

 ### __User Stories__